IrminData/irmin-platform/irmin-console/README.md

 ## Data Services

 Data services are used to fetch data from the Workspace's data from Irmin Data Lakehouse or other data stores.
-The data services are located in the `src/services/data` directory.
+The data services are located in the `src/services/data.tsx` file.

-See [src/services/data/action.ts](src/services/data/action.ts) for an example of a data service.

 ### Wordpress Service